julianeon/julianeon/books.md

 For contemporary fiction, I'm a fan of Smith's White Teeth.

-On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Vol. 1 of The Arabian Nights (1 of 3).
+On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Dante's Inferno, Vol. 1 of The Arabian Nights (1 of 3).

 ### Nonfiction